hackclub/hackclub/workshops/color_scheme_generator/README.md

 <button className="btn">Change!</button>
 ```

-We use state to update the colors array every time you click the button.
+We use the state to update the colors array every time you click the button.

 ## The State Hook - `useState()`